How Much Progress Has There Been in NVIDIA Datacenter GPUs?: Abstract

 \section{Abstract}

-\acp{GPU} are the state-of-the-art architecture for essential tasks, ranging from rendering 2D/3D graphics to accelerating workloads in supercomputing centers and, of course, \ac{AI}.
-As GPUs continue improving to satisfy ever-increasing performance demands, analyzing past and current progress becomes paramount in determining future constraints on scientific research.
-This is particularly compelling in the AI domain, where rapid technological advancements and fierce global competition have led the United States to recently implement export control regulations limiting international access to advanced AI chips.
-For this reason, this paper studies technical progress in NVIDIA datacenter GPUs released from the mid-2000s until today.
-Specifically, we compile a comprehensive dataset of datacenter NVIDIA GPUs comprising several features, ranging from computational performance to release price.
-Then, we examine trends in main GPU features and estimate progress indicators for per-memory bandwidth, per-dollar, and per-watt increase rates.
-Our main results identify doubling times of 1.44 and 1.69 years for FP16 and FP32 operations (without accounting for sparsity benefits), while FP64 doubling times range from 2.06 to 3.79 years.
-Off-chip memory size and bandwidth grew at slower rates than computing performance, doubling every 3.32 to 3.53 years.
-The release prices of datacenter GPUs have roughly doubled every 5.1 years, while their power consumption has approximately doubled every 16 years.
-Finally, we quantify the potential implications of current U.S. export control regulations in terms of the potential performance gaps that would result if implementation were assumed to be complete and successful.
-We find that recently proposed changes to export controls would shrink the potential performance gap from 23.6$\times$ to 3.54$\times$.
+As the role of modern \acp{GPU} becomes increasingly essential for several computing tasks, analyzing their past and current progress is paramount for determining future constraints on scientific research.
+This is particularly compelling in the \ac{AI} domain, where rapid technological advancements and fierce global competition have led the United States to recently implement export control regulations limiting international access to advanced AI chips.
+Consequently, this paper examines technical progress in NVIDIA datacenter GPUs from the mid-2000s through 2025.
+Our main results identify doubling times of 1.43 and 1.67 years for FP16 and FP32 dense operations, while FP64 doubling times range from 2.05 to 3.79 years.
+Off-chip memory size and bandwidth have grown at slower rates than computing performance, doubling every 3.29 to 3.41 years, whereas the release prices and power consumption roughly doubled every 5.03 and 15 years, respectively.
+Moreover, our cross-vendor comparison of the top-performing GPUs per year shows that NVIDIA’s performance advantage is narrowing, but not enough to compel a major market shift.
+Finally, we quantify the potential implications of current U.S. export control regulations and the consequent performance gaps, which the recently proposed policy changes could shrink from 23.6$\times$ to 3.54$\times$.